 - InvestHK is the department of the Hong Kong Special Administrative Region Government responsible for attracting foreign direct investment.
 It has set up a dedicated FinTech team to attract the world's top innovative FinTech enterprises, start-up entrepreneurs, investors and other stakeholders to set up their businesses in Hong Kong or scale their business via Hong Kong into Mainland China, Asia and beyond. - Hong Kong FinTech Week celebrates global hub's scale-up opportunities for the FinTech industry in Hong Kong and across the Guangdong-Hong Kong-Macao Greater Bay Area.
-Hong Kong FinTech Week 2021 attracted over 20 000 attendees.
-The conference was host to over 300 speakers, more than 400 exhibitors, and 39 international delegations and representatives.
-Twentyseven satellite events and thousands of business meetings were arranged through the event and via the online platforms.
-It also drew more than four million online views from worldwide audiences from 87 economies to learn more about the city's fast-growing FinTech ecosystem.
-Hong Kong FinTech Week 2022 will be held from 31 Oct to 4 Nov.
+Hong Kong FinTech Week 2022 attracted a record high of over 30,000 visitors and over 5 million views online from over 95 economies, featured over 500 distinguished speakers and over 600 sponsors and exhibitors, and attracted more than 30 international delegations.
 Please visit www.FinTechweek.hk to receive further updates.